tintfoundation/tint/README.markdown

 ### Local Hub
 The basic process for running a local hub is simple:
 * Download software and start the service.
-* Ensure that port 8468 (TINT on your phone) is open and internet visible
+* Ensure that port 8468 (i.e., TINT on a number pad) is open and internet visible
 * Visit http://127.0.0.1 and follow the instructions on sharing your identity with friends and adding your friends identities